 A less obvious item is your set of keys.
 From being in your pocket to twisting through a lock, they're coated in germs and most of us don't think to clean them or to wash our hands after holding them.

 Cleaning Tip: Just give them a once over with a wet wipe every now and then to keep them shiny and bacteria-free.

 Yes, most of you may not think about it, but it isn't so surprising that your shoelaces harbour bacteria.
 On a rainy day, they can get splashed with all sorts of germs and dirt, especially if you're in particularly muddy grounds.
 Tying them could be a recipe for disaster and may give you all sorts of illnesses.

 Cleaning Tip: Place your shoelaces (obviously, after removing them from the shoes) in hot soapy water to clean them out before washing them with the rest of your clothes.
-But make sure they're tucked into something, so they don't catch the inside of machine.
+But make sure they're tucked into something, so they don't catch the inside of a machine.
 That will only give you dirty laces and a broken washer.

 Bacteria are outsmarting us.
 Every day they grow better at eluding the drugs we apply against them.
 Until science doesn’t find a permanent solution, we will have to combat them on our own, to be safe.
 So, practise proper hygiene and ward off nasty infections for good.